aalexchengg/mashup_eval/README.md

 mv auto_preprocess data/
 ```

+## Downloading the COCOLA model

+You can download the COCOLA model by downloading from the following [link](https://drive.google.com/file/d/1S-_OvnDwNFLNZD5BmI1Ouck_prutRVWZ/view?usp=share_link).

+We create a `cocola_model` subdirectory and place the model in `data/cocola_model/`.

+## Result

-At the end, you should have a data directory that looks like this:
+At the end, you should have a directory that looks like this:

 ```
 mashup_eval/